directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{<card header="**Script**">}}
 The photo captures a couple dressed in matching grey T-shirts and shorts, sitting on the sandy beach, ready to enjoy their salad. <br/>
-The man is holding a plastic salad container in his right hand and a fork in his left, pointing it at the salad while talking to his girlfriend. <br/>
+The man is holding a clear plastic salad container in his right hand and a fork in his left, pointing it at the salad while talking to his girlfriend. <br/>
-She’s holding her own salad container, and she's literally in the middle of bringing a forkful up to her mouth, smiling in response to what he’s saying. <br/>
+She’s holding her own salad container, and she's literally in the middle of bringing a forkful up to her mouth, whilst smiling in response to whatever he’s saying. <br/>
 <br/>
-Behind them, the sandy ground slopes upward, with some greenery visible at the top.<br/>
+Behind them, the beach slopes up towards some greenery visible at the top.<br/>
-In the distance, there's a palm tree behind the man.<br/>
+In the distance, there's a solitary palm tree behind the man.<br/>
-To the right, you can see the ocean extending from the beach and the cloudy sky creating a hazy horizon.<br/>
+To the right, you can see the gray ocean extending from the beach, meeting the cloudy sky at a hazy horizon.<br/>
 <br/>
-(121 words)
+(124 words)
 {{</card>}}

 ## Exercise 3: An Amazing View